Agent Architecture / Advanced

 02

-Use "Model" to locate the part of the agent architecture workflow the video is demonstrating.
+Use "Model role" to locate the part of the agent harness mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 5:02, where the video says: “programmatically.
 So instead of using a meta prompting framework where we might ask the AI agent to reset the context, the outer harness can actually deterministically terminate the session, clear the context, read the task state from disk,...”

 03